 If you are interested in delegating the authentication of users to Active Directory, but not on single-sign on, create databases with LDAP authentication, which are easier to set up than Kerberos.
 To enable Kerberos, you have to create a new user in Active Directory, create a Service Principal Name, create a keytab file, etc. Whereas creating a database with LDAP authentication does not require any configuration change.

-The section Creating a Database with LDAP Authentication explains how to create databases with LDAP authentication.
+The section LDAP Authentication explains how to enable the LDAP authentication.

 When you enable Kerberos in Virtual DataPort, the following users are still able to connect using the regular authentication method: